vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-01-23-rag-application-with-langchain.markdown

 # 768
 ```

+We have the embeddings for our chunks, now we need a vector database to store them.
 When it comes to vector databases, there are plenty of options out there.

-Some, like Pinecone, are paid but offer fast performance and extra features compared to open-source alternatives like FAISS or Chroma.
-However, if you don't need to scale your database to handle hundreds of users fetching and storing data every minute, open-source options are more than sufficient.
-They work really well.
-So, what we'll do is create an instance of FAISS vector database and store our embeddings in it.
+DB like Pinecone are paid but offer fast performance and extra features compared to open-source alternatives like FAISS or Chroma.
+However, if you don't need to scale your database to handle hundreds of users fetching and storing data every minute, open-source options are more than enough.
+Instead, they work really well.
+So, what we'll do we'll create  an instance of FAISS vector database and store our embeddings in it.
 It's straightforward and doesn't require any rocket science.

 ```python
 from langchain_community.vectorstores import FAISS